vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/context-test-debugging.md

   ![Grouping the sticky notes](/learningpaths/effective-efficient-kubernetes-debugging/images/debugging-kubernetes-dands-group.png#center)

-5. **Prioritization**: The facilitator prioritizes the sticky notes (or groups of sticky notes) by moving those that relate to the problem to the top, and those that do not relate to the problem to the bottom.
+5. **Prioritization**: The facilitator prioritizes the sticky notes (or groups of sticky notes) by moving those that have a greater liklihood of cause to the problem to the top, and those that are not likely to the bottom.

   ![Prioritizing the issues to test](/learningpaths/effective-efficient-kubernetes-debugging/images/debugging-kubernetes-dands-prioritize.png#center)